ThomasKaiser/Knowledge/articles/Exploring_Apple_Silicon_on_MacBookAir10.md

 ## Basics

-As of Nov 2020 Apple startet to produce Mac computers based on their own SoCs instead of relying on Intel/AMD CPUs/GPUs.
-Below the M1 SoC with two LPDDRX4 modules soldered right next to it on a Mac Mini mainboard ([image source](https://egpu.io/forums/desktop-computing/teardown-late-2020-mac-mini-apple-silicon-m1-thunderbolt-4-usb4-pcie-4/)):
+As of Nov 2020 Apple startet to sell Mac computers based on their own SoCs instead of relying on Intel/AMD CPUs/GPUs.
+Below the M1 SoC with two LPDDRX4 modules soldered right next to it on a Mac Mini logicboard ([image source](https://egpu.io/forums/desktop-computing/teardown-late-2020-mac-mini-apple-silicon-m1-thunderbolt-4-usb4-pcie-4/)):

 ![](../media/m1-with-lpddr4x-ram.jpg)